-The ABP Newport Wales Marathon route also touches the county of Monmouthshire, which is also superbly located if you’re looking for overnight accommodation on marathon weekend.
+The ABP Newport Wales Marathon route touches the county of Monmouthshire, which is also superbly located if you’re looking for overnight accommodation on marathon weekend.

 This historic border county was once fiercely contested.
 Thankfully it’s more peaceful today, although reminders of those castles remain with nine castles dotted across the stunningly beautiful landscape.
 There are plenty of other notable buildings.
 Not least the romantic ruins of Tintern Abbey in the Picturesque Wye Valley or the restored Shire Hall at Monmouth, scene of the infamous Chartist trial of 1839.